-- Ready to shoot: Comes with a build-in lens, while the T6s requires a separate lens.
+- Ready to shoot: Comes with a built-in lens, while the T6s requires a separate lens.

 - More compact: Is smaller (112x76mm vs 132x101mm) and thus needs less room in the bag.

-- Less heavy: Is lighter even though it comes with a build-in lens (unlike the T6s).
+- Less heavy: Is lighter even though it comes with a built-in lens (unlike the T6s).